 Yes.
-Every student in the program receives a scholarship, not just for the time they are in the program, but for the full four years of a student’s undergraduate education.
+Every student in the program receives a scholarship, not just for the time they are in the program, but for the full four years of a student's undergraduate education.
 This scholarship is awarded in addition to whatever other scholarships may be a part of a student’s financial aid package.